TrickyFatCat/TrickyGameMode/README.md

 6. `SessionDuration` - session length if its time is limited;
 7. `VictoryOnTimeOver` - determines if session finished with victory when time is over;
 8. `FinalTime` - the final time of the session when it finishes;
+9. `ShowDebug` - toggles debug information in editor and debug builds;

 #### Functions